Maryborough Military & Colonial Museum

 Ed Francis

-Ed Francis was born in Gympie but spent most of his childhood years at Owanyilla.
+Ed was born in Gympie but spent most of his childhood years at Owanyilla.
 Most of his family learned to play the piano.
 He had lessons from Miss Turner while he was a student at Mungar State School.
 Miss Turner came from Gundiah by train and the lessons took place in the teachers house on the school piano.
-As a fifteen year old Ed played with the Maryborough High School band.
-Ed's music was fostered and developed by the church but he also learned to play old time dance music.
-During the 1960's he played for balls and dances in the local area.

 In 1971 Ed Moved away to work in Gladstone, where he met and married Barbara.
-By the end of the 70's he was again playing for the church and balls and dances.
-Ed played for his last dance in Gladstone in 1997 and returned to study at Central Queensland University.
-He completed a Batchelor of Education degree.
+By the end of the 70s he was again playing for the church and balls and dances.

 Employment opportunities took Ed to live in Longreach and eventually back to Maryborough in 2007.
-When he discovered a need for pianists at the Museum he became a volunteer.
+When he discovered a need for pianists at the museum he became a volunteer.

-Ed believes that everyone has something to contribute to the local community.
-With his music, Ed feels that he is giving something back.
-He has enjoyed music all of his life and is rewarded with the camaraderie and friendships that he draws by being a volunteer at the Museum.
+He has enjoyed music all of his life and is rewarded with the camaraderie and friendships that he draws by being a volunteer at the museum.
 Be it only as a musician.

 Mary Oliver